 What is laminate?

 Laminates are printed surfaces often made to look like wood.
-Laminate is reproduced on tough paper, plastic or foil and bonded to a composite base.
-High-pressure laminates are molded and cured at 1,200 to 2,000 pounds per square foot, resulting in a very smooth, tough and durable surface.
+Laminate is produced on tough paper, plastic or foil and bonded to a composite base.
+High-pressure laminates are molded and cured at 1,200 to 2,000 pounds per square foot, resulting in a very smooth and durable surface.

 How do I choose between veneer and laminate?